-The use was fully supported in all Estuary zones (97 square miles, or 100% of the Estuary, excluding the Bay) and in the assessed portion of the Bay (533 assessed square miles).
+The use was supported in Estuary zones 2-5 (97 square miles, or 100% of the Estuary, excluding the Bay) and in the assessable portion of the Bay (368 square miles, or 53% of the Bay).
+All other Bay assessment units could not be assessed for recreation, according to DRBC water quality standards, because of a lack of readily available enterococcus data.